 For number two you could say, “However, I didn’t clean the apartment and I forgot to call the plumber to fix the sink.”
 Lastly, for number three you could say, “I’m grateful that I’m healthy and that my girlfriend wasn’t expecting a new Ferrari to accompany the box of chocolates.”

-Next, they can use their outlines to create a short diary entry about half a page in length.
-They should be encouraged to use the diary samples that you provided to follow similar forms and sentence styles.
+Then, they can use their outlines to create a short diary entry about half a page in length.
+Furthermore, encouraged them to use the diary samples that you provided to follow similar forms and sentence styles.

 Follow-Up ESL Activities: